uber/statsrelay/README.md

 ### Configuration file

 The configuration file is a JSON file originating from the original statsrelay structure.
-Currently, any valid Lyft statsrelay configuration file is accepted as a statsrelay file.
+The original statsrelay configuration contract has been broken as of version 3.1 in order to fix a number of features.

 #### Basic structure